dereuromark/cakephp-feed/README.md

 This branch only works for **CakePHP 3.x** - please use the 2.x branch for CakePHP 2.x.

 ## What is this plugin for?
-There is a core Rss helper, but it has several deficiencies.
+There is a core helper for RSS generation, but it has several deficiencies.

 ### Goals of this view class